 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-D-Wave said its dual-rail qubits are designed to identify about 90% of errors as they occur, and that it has demonstrated 99.9% two-qubit fidelities with error detection, meaning physical errors occur about once in every 1,000 operations.
+D-Wave said its dual-rail architecture is designed to detect about 90% of errors as they occur, and said it has already demonstrated 99.9% two-qubit fidelities with error detection, meaning about one physical error in every 1,000 operations.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.